 The panel includes 17 members representing national study groups.
-Members met in person and defined topics, tables, and responsibilities of co-authors (Table S1).
+Members met in person and defined topics, tables, and responsibilities of coauthors (supplemental Table 1, available on the Blood website).
 Coauthors performed literature searches of PubMed database and considered relevant abstracts.
-The manuscript was reviewed by all co-authors.
+The manuscript was reviewed by all coauthors.
 Formal corrections were performed by the corresponding author.
 Disagreements were summarized and discussed in the whole group.
 The whole group agreed on the final version of the manuscript.
-Due to rapid innovation and availability of new data together with a lack of randomized trials for many essential questions, most of the statements have an evidence level of 'expert recommendation' for clinical practice.
+Due to rapid innovation and availability of new data together with a lack of randomized trials for many essential questions, most of the statements have an evidence level of "expert recommendation" for clinical practice.

-Diagnostic Procedures and Classification
+Diagnostic procedures and classification

-The work-up should be comprehensive to allow a precise diagnostic work-up and an accurate stratification, as well as to set the basis for minimal residual disease (MRD) monitoring.
-Morphology, multicolor flow cytometry (MFC) and molecular genetics are obligatory (Table 1A).
+The initial workup should be comprehensive to allow a precise diagnostic characterization and an accurate stratification, as well as to set the basis for minimal residual disease (MRD) monitoring.
+Morphology, multicolor flow cytometry (MFC), and molecular genetics are obligatory (Table 1).
 Additional genomic analyses are used to better define molecular subgroups.
-Diagnosis is usually based on a bone marrow (BM) aspirate which should be attempted even in cases with high peripheral blast (PB) counts.
-A BM biopsy is recommended in patients with a dry aspirate; in these cases, BM aspiration can be repeated after the pre-phase to obtain further material.
+Diagnosis is usually based on a bone marrow (BM) aspirate, which should be attempted even in cases with high peripheral blast (PB) counts.
+A BM biopsy is recommended in patients with a dry aspirate; in these cases, BM aspiration can be repeated after the prephase to obtain further material.
 Biobanking is recommended.
-It should include nucleic acid (DNA, RNA), viable cells and possibly germline material.
-Further work-up includes a lumbar puncture (LP) with classification and imaging procedures as needed to define potential extramedullary involvement (Table S2).
+It should include nucleic acid (DNA and RNA), viable cells, and possibly germline material.
+Further workup includes a lumbar puncture with classification and imaging procedures as needed to define potential extramedullary involvement (supplemental Table 2).